KainNhantumbo/Nava-Notes-App/README.md

 - You can't log into an cloud account to save notes, since the app is using localStorage.
 If you switch the browser you will not acess the notes.
 If the browser cache and storage are cleared, all application data and settings will be lost.

-## Available scripts for testing this application
+## Scripts for testing
+Make sure you have installed **Node.js (v16.0.3 or later recommended) and also comes with npm**.\

-In the project directory, you can run:
+In the project directory, you can run in terminal:

 - #### npm start